 Yes.
 A notary public is a government-appointed lawyer who processes and certifies all real estate transactions, including drawing up and reviewing all official documents, to ensure the legal transfer of the property.

 Yes.
 This tax number (AFM) is mandatory for all property buyers, including foreigners and permanent residents abroad.
 It is issued on the spot at tax offices, free of charge.
-All applicants must present their passport and their birth certificate.
-If you have granted your solicitor full Power of Attorney, he / she can apply for an AFM on your behalf.

 The Tax Assessed Value is the estimated monetary value of a property according to the Greek tax authorities.
 As a general rule, a property's Tax Assessed value is significantly lower than its purchase price.
 The property's tax assessed value bears no relation to taxes paid.
 Transfer taxes are paid on the purchase price.